narengan/cis/caching-with-page-rules.md

 ## Custom Caching
 Sets caching behavior for any URL matching the Page Rule pattern, using any of our standard cache levels.
 Setting **Cache Level** to **Cache Everything** caches any content, even if it is not one of our default static file types.
-Setting **Cache Level** to **Bypass** setting prevents caching on that URL.
+Setting **Cache Level** to the **Bypass** setting prevents caching on that URL.

 When specifying cache level using Page Rules, you can set an **Edge Cache TTL**, which controls how long CIS will retain files in our cache.

 **Browser Cache TTL** controls how long resources cached by client browsers remain valid.
-If a browser requests a resource again and the TTL has not expired, it will receive an HTTP 304 (Not Modified) response.
+If a browser requests a resource again and the TTL has not expired, the browser receives an `HTTP 304 (Not Modified)` response.
 You can set TTLs ranging from 30 minutes to 1 year.

 Not all default caching behaviors are strictly RFC-compliant.
 Setting **Origin Cache Control** by means of Page Rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation.
 For example, our default behavior with `max-age=0` is to not cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

-The following example sets a Page Rule to cache everything found in the "/images" folder.
+The following example sets a Page Rule to cache everything found in the `/images` folder.
 Cached resources expire in 30 minutes in the user's browser, and they expire after one day in the IBM CIS datacenters:

 ![image3](images/url-example.png)